Pet Circle

 • Offer them water, ideally small sips.

-• Call your vet to let them know you are coming in and transport your dog to the clinic.
+• Call your vet to let them know you are coming in and transport your dog to the clinic, continuing the cooling methods on the way.

 Veterinary Treatment